zitadel/zitadel/docs/docs/self-hosting/manage/updating_scaling.md

 ### The Start Phase

-The `zitadel start` command assumes the database is already initialised and set up.
+The `zitadel start` command assumes the database is already initialized and set up.
 It starts serving requests within fractions of a second.
 Beware, in the background, out-of-date projections [recompute their state by replaying all missed events](/docs/concepts/eventstore/implementation#projections).